Extended periodic table: Unbipentium (E125)

 No atoms were detected, and a cross section limit of 5 nb was determined.
 This experiment was motivated by the possibility of greater stability for nuclei around Z ~ 126 and N ~ 184, though more recent research suggests the island of stability may instead lie at a lower atomic number (such as copernicium, Z = 112), and the synthesis of heavier elements such as element 125 will require more sensitive experiments.

-Unbihexium
+Unbihexium (E126)

 The first and only attempt to synthesize element 126 (unbihexium), which was unsuccessful, was performed in 1971 at CERN (European Organization for Nuclear Research) by René Bimbot and John M. Alexander using the hot fusion reaction: